 The first hauntings were reported in 1857 when men were still being imprisoned there, and one of the most notorious stories was reported in the 1940s when a figure dressed in clothing from the 19th century haunted cell block D, which contained an isolation cell.
 One inmate pleaded with guards on one night: he was being attacked by the apparition.
 He was screaming, crying, begging, pleading for help.
 He fell silent come morning and the guards finally went to check on him, when it was found that he had been strangled to death in a way that he could not possibly have inflicted upon himself.
 He too became one of Alcatraz’s many ghosts.

 Over the years, reports of cold spots, injuries on guards and inmates at the hands of an unseen and unknown entity, howls and screams from an unseen person and much, much more have been reported at Alcatraz, making it one of the spookiest spots in America, and well deserving of a spot on our famous ghost sightings list.

 Britain is home to a number of famous ghosts and ghouls – it’s probably all of the castles and stately homes we have.
 It’s fun to give yourself a scare from time to time, but for the extra scare factor?
 Look up some videos from the hauntings we’ve mentioned above and watch them in the dark, alone.
 We dare ya!
 Or take a look at our list of the 12 best ghost stories ever written!

-We didn’t mention in the list above, the story of the enfield poltergeist, which due to recent publicity is probably now one of the most famous ghost stories in the world.
+We didn’t mention in the list above, the true story of the enfield haunting, which due to recent publicity is probably now one of the most famous ghost stories in the world.